 But wait, there’s more.

 If you opt for the Roomba I7+, it’ll have the “Clean Home” dock that empties the robot’s bin for you.

 The clean home dock combines a charging dock and a second vacuum that sucks out the dirt of the robot into a bag that can hold, according to iRobot, the equivalent of thirty I7 bins.

-So instead of emptying the bin after every cleaning cycle, you’ll only have to dispose of the bag once a month or so.
+So instead of emptying the bin after every cleaning cycle, you’ll only have to dispose of the bag at least once a month.